dorazhao99/migrant-stock-nowcasting/README.md

 * Pip

 ## Requirements
-To download the Python packages needed to run the codem run:
+To download the Python packages needed, run:
 `pip install -r requirements.txt`

+To run XGBoost on Mac OSX, you may be required to download OpenMP runtime.
+You can download this using Homebrew with the following command:
+`brew install libomp`

 ## Data
 The training data was pulled using the Facebook Marketing API.
 For each country, we collect the following information: